 Drawing on an alliance with the Catskills environment, these works propose a renewal of vision, an experiential encounter between the self and nature out in the world, rather than an encounter mediated by technological devices. this: seasons reflects upon our distance from our imperiled environment in the anthropocene.

-Working on-site, a camera and the unique focal properties of its lenses map the immediacy of sensory awareness, beauty, and impermanence.
-The focused / defocused lens replicates elusive and shifting perceptual awareness.
-The way the eye darts from place to place across a field, selective attention, peripheral vision, and the movement of the body through space coalesce via the lens in a multi-layered visualization of a site.
+Working on-site, a camera and the unique focal properties of its lenses map the immediacy of sensory awareness and impermanence.
+Focal manipulations—from sharp depiction to defocused abstracted elements—indicate shifting and elusive perceptual awareness experienced amidst light, air, water, rocks and trees.
+The way the eye seamlessly darts from place to place, selective attention, memory, and the movement of the body through space all coalesce in a multivalent visualization of a site via the lens.

 The photographs of this: seasons were made in the Kaaterskill Clove, the inspiration for the Hudson River School artists.
 Luminous color and light and a persistent sense of place animate both Wides’ photographs and the Hudson River School paintings.
 Those paintings were grounded in a vision of a grand, majestic nature that reflected 19th century ideas about imperialist expansion.
 Today, the dominance and acceleration of technology have deeply affected our relationship to time and space and have corroded our ability to be truly present.
 Created in a time when nature is degraded and in urgent need of preservation, this: seasons pushes us not to merely exist in our environment, but to directly engage with phenomena.